olaven/exam-PG6300/README.md

 ## Extras
-* I have added some CSS in the react components, using "CSS-in-JS"-style, as described [here](https://reactjs.org/docs/dom-elements.html#style).
-This is done in the [layout-folder](./src/frontend/layout/)
+* I have added styling with [Reactstrap](https://reactstrap.github.io).
+This required adding css-loaders to `webpack.config.js`.
 * To ensure consistent code-style, I have used [ESlint](https://eslint.org).
 This is also configured as an extra script.
 * Although not required, I have set up Travis to automatically run tests
 * The app is deployed to [Heroku](https://exam-pg6300.herokuapp.com)